Researcher who lost arm in blast sues University of Hawaii

-HONOLULU (AP) — A postdoctoral fellow who lost her right arm in a University of Hawaii laboratory explosion is suing the school and the researchers she worked for.
+HONOLULU (AP) — A postdoctoral fellow who lost her right arm in a University of Hawaii laboratory explosion has sued the school and the researchers she worked for.

-Thea Ekins-Coward and her wife filed the lawsuit in state court in Honolulu this month.
+Thea Ekins-Coward and her wife, who are both from the United Kingdom, filed the lawsuit in state court in Honolulu this month.
 The complaint alleges the university and researchers Jian Yu and Richard Rocheleau failed to provide her with adequate safety training and adhere to safety codes.

-It alleges the university and Yu told Ekins-Coward to use dangerous tanks unsuitable for use.
-It says the tanks weren’t designed for flammable gases and weren’t grounded to prevent static electrical discharge.
+The explosion occurred last March in a Hawaii Natural Energy Institute lab on the university’s flagship Manoa campus.
+The lab focuses on renewable energy and degradable bioplastics.
+Ekins-Coward was working on research to produce liquid fuel from synthetic gases such as hydrogen, carbon monoxide and carbon dioxide, the complaint said.

-University spokesman Dan Meisenzahl says the school hasn’t been served with the lawsuit.
-He had no further comment as the litigation is pending.
-Yu declined comment.
-Rocheleau referred questions to the university spokesman.
+The lawsuit alleged the university and Yu told Ekins-Coward to use dangerous tanks unsuitable for use.
+The tanks weren’t designed for flammable gases and weren’t grounded to prevent static electrical discharge, it said.

 Most Read Stories